JuliaMixedModels/EmbraceUncertainty/contents/multiple.md

 In this chapter we consider models with multiple simple, scalar random-effects terms, showing examples where the grouping factors for these terms are in completely crossed or nested or partially crossed configurations.
 For ease of description we will refer to the random effects as being crossed or nested although, strictly speaking, the distinction between nested and non-nested refers to the grouping factors, not the random effects.

-## A Model With crossed random effects {#sec:crossedRE}
+## A model with crossed random effects {#sec:crossedRE}

-One of the areas in which the methods in the package for are particularly effective is in fitting models to cross-classified data where several factors have random effects associated with them.
+One of the areas in which the methods in the `MixedModels.jl` package are particularly effective is in fitting models to cross-classified data where several factors have random effects associated with them.
-For example, in many experiments in psychology the reaction of each of a group of subjects to each of a group of stimuli or items is measured.
+For example, in many experiments in psychology a reaction time for each of a group of subjects exposed to some or all of a group of stimuli or items is measured.
 If the subjects are considered to be a sample from a population of subjects and the items are a sample from a population of items, then it would make sense to associate random effects with both these factors.

 In the past it was difficult to fit mixed models with multiple, crossed grouping factors to large, possibly unbalanced, data sets.
-The methods in the *MixedModels* package are able to do this.
+The methods in `MixedModels.jl` are able to do this.
 To introduce the methods let us first consider a small, balanced data set with crossed grouping factors.

 ### The penicillin data {#sec:penicillin}